reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 ```

 </Sandpack>

-Expand the console panel in the sandbox above.

 You will see three logs at first: `Schedule "a" log`, `Cancel "a" log`, and `Schedule "a" log` again.
 Three second later there will also be a log saying `a`.
 As you learned earlier on this page, the extra schedule/cancel pair is because **React remounts the component once in development to verify that you've implemented cleanup well.**